Floquet conformal field theories with generally deformed Hamiltonians: Introduction

 \item In addition to the CFT calculation, we also did a lattice simulation using complex free fermions with nearest neighbor hopping and find good agreement, as shown by the dots in Fig.~\ref{fig:entanglement growth intro}.

 \end{enumerate}

-\paragraph{General features} With this concrete example in mind, now we summarize the general features for Floquet CFT with generally deformed Hamiltonians: \begin{enumerate} \item The conformal map associated to the single-cycle Floquet driving may miss some spatial fixed points that only appear when we drive for multiple cycles.
+\paragraph{General features} With this concrete example in mind, now we summarize the general features for Floquet CFT with generally deformed Hamiltonians: \begin{enumerate} \item The presence of fixed points determines the heating phase.
+There are generally $q>1$ fixed points.
+However, the conformal map (quasi-particle motion) associated to the single-cycle Floquet driving may miss some spatial fixed points that only appear in multi-cycle driving.
 This phenomenon also exists in the simple $\SL_2$ deformed Floquet CFTs\cite{wen2020periodically}.
-After each driving cycle, these spatial fixed points will shuffle to each other in the array, and come back to the original locations after $p$ ($p\ge 1$) driving cycles, thus dubbed as period-$p$ fixed points.
+After each driving cycle, these spatial fixed points will shuffle among each other in the array, and come back to the original locations after $p$ ($p\ge 1$) driving cycles, thus dubbed as period-$p$ fixed points.
+We will show that all the fixed points must share the same periodicity, which is then a good characteristic of the heating phase.
+Notice that the number of fixed points does not have to be equal to the periodicity.

-\item When the subsystem encloses an unstable fixed point in the operator evolution, \footnote{As will be discussed in detail in Sec.\ref{Sec:ConformTransf}, in the study of operator evolution, where we consider Heisenberg picture, the time direction is reversed.
-As a result, the stable/unstable fixed points for the quasi-particle moving in Fig.~\ref{PhaseDiagramIntroduction}(c) will correspond to the unstable/stable fixed points in the operator evolution.} the entanglement will grow in time.
+\item These spatial fixed points, stable and unstable ones, determine the entanglement growth.
+When the subsystem encloses an unstable fixed point in the operator evolution, \footnote{As will be discussed in detail in Sec.\ref{Sec:ConformTransf}, in the study of operator evolution as opposed to state evolution, the time direction is reversed.
+As a result, the stable/unstable fixed points for the quasi-particle moving (state evolution) in Fig.~\ref{PhaseDiagramIntroduction}(c) will correspond to the unstable/stable fixed points in the operator evolution.} the entanglement will grow in time.
 However, the growth rate is controlled by the nearby stable fixed points.
 Thus, it is tempting to interpret the unstable fixed point as the sink of EPR pairs that are created at stable fixed points.
 Therefore, the stable/unstable spatial fixed points determine the patterns of entanglement in the Floquet driving.

 \item These spatial fixed points also determine the energy-momentum density distribution.
 We show that if the initial state is a highly excited state or a thermal ensemble in high temperature, then there must be peaks of energy-momentum density at the unstable spatial fixed points of operator evolution.
 If the initial state is chosen as the ground state of homogeneous CFT Hamiltonian, quantum fluctuation may cause subtleties and we refer readers to Sec.~\ref{Sec:FlouqetCFTfeature} for detailed discussion.